 I created my list of the 25 best personal finance blogs in 2018.
-I update the list as I discover other blogs along the way.
+The list grows every year as I discover other blogs along the way.
+It now includes 45 top personal finance blogs.

 Collectively, these blogs cover most, if not all, areas that make up personal finance.
 You will find articles on banking, investing, retirement, estate planning, insurance, mortgages, budgeting, saving, and much more.
 All of these winning blogs provide detailed analysis and reviews of the topics they cover.